syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 ## Multiple language configuration

-Editcontrol supports multiple language configuration, which helps to configurate one or more language in single language configuration.
-Below code is an example for configurate HTML with embedded JScript.
+EditControl supports multiple language configuration, which helps to configure one or more language in single language configuration.
+Below code is an example for configure HTML with embedded JScript.

 {% highlight C# %}
  <ConfigLanguage name="HTML (Light)" CaseInsensitive="true" Known="HTML" StartComment="&lt;!--" EndComment="--&gt;">